Beyond Bake Sales: PTA’s and the Question of Civic Participation

 Beyond the PTA and Fundraising is Community Involvement

 PTA participation.
 It’s hard work being a parent.
 Every parent wants to raise considerate, competent children that turn into contributing members of society.
 Don’t they?
 So, it’s time for parents to set that example.
-The Parent Teacher Association has been known for organizing bake sales and catalog fundraisers.
+The Parent Teacher Association has been known for organizing bake sale fundraisers and catalog fundraisers.
 Both of these are PTA fundraisers are amazing for reaching immediate financial goals.
 They tend to generate a lot of money quickly, and can be very beneficial for the present.
 However, for long term benefit, civic engagement shows children how to stay connected to the world around them.
 Community service could change a students life forever.

 PTA participation tip #1 : Focus on things that improve schools.